Kapendev/parin/README.md

 3. **Compile example:**

-    Once the installation is complete, you should be able to compile the provided hello world example by running:
+    Once the installation is complete, you should be able to compile the provided example by running:

     ```bash
     dub run